naLeilan/NaLeilan/README.md

  ### Hey, I'm Leilan👋

-A Frontend Developer with 5+ years of experience in React.js, JavaScript.
+A Frontend Developer with 3+ years of experience in React.js, JavaScript. & (many years in Oracle :) ).
 Interested in performance optimization and web standards.
 Skilled in building scalable and high-performance web applications and solving complex challenges.

 ### Skills: